joshuayutuc/LoLUpdater/README.md

 Right click .zip -> properties -> Unblock -> OK

-Put in the LoL folder then figure out how to execute the .ps1 script yourself.
+Put in the LoL folder then Use Powershell.exe to hax it to make it work

 Soon with a GUI